 GET READY TO EXPLORE

 With more than 3,400 species of plants, there’s always something blooming at Fairchild!
-Each month, our horticulture staff and volunteers compile a list of interesting plants that flower and fruit.
+Each month, our horticulture staff and volunteers compile a list of interesting plants that flower and fruit in our botanical garden.
 You won’t want to miss these during your visit.
 Plants are listed alphabetically by scientific name, common name, and location by plot number.
 You can look at a plot map here.
 Plot maps and the current month’s blooming list are also available at the Shehan Visitor Center.

 Miami is a veritable tropical plant paradise, home to a dizzying array of plant life.
 Here at Fairchild Tropical Botanic Garden, we are dedicated to conserving and sharing the diversity of plant life both from around the world, right here in Miami.